devxpy/flutter-shared-value/README.md

 // Update [counter]
 counter.$ += 1;

-// Use [counter] in widgets, and let shared value do the rest.
+// Use [counter] in widgets, and let SharedValue do the rest.
 Widget build(BuildContext context) {
   // The .of(context) bit makes this widget rebuild automatically int counterValue = counter.of(context);